 When I was thirteen, I failed my hearing test.
 I had faced problems with my ears before—recurrent ear infections led to a childhood ear surgery, as well as some reduced hearing ability.
 But this time, something was different.
 Unbeknownst to me, what had started as a small hole in my right eardrum had become an expanding perforation that, by the time it was caught, was the size of my eardrum itself.
 It would end up taking two surgeries and about a year to reconstruct my eardrum, leaving me nearly half deaf in the meantime.
-The reconstruction was successful (though I am still mildly hard of hearing), but this experience transformed the way I view the world.
+The reconstruction was successful (though I am still hard of hearing), but this experience transformed the way I view the world.

 Even at the peak of my half-deafness, I did not miss my hearing.
 What I did miss, however, was being a full participant in our hearing-centric society.
-I pretended to laugh at jokes I couldn’t hear in the cafeteria, missed out on educational videos without captions, and mourned the loss of whispered middle-school gossip in the library.
+I pretended to laugh at jokes I couldn’t hear in the cafeteria, missed out on educational videos without captions and mourned the loss of whispered middle-school gossip in the library.
 When taken together, these small, everyday inconveniences caused me great frustration and isolation.
 Accessibility is not always a consideration or priority for people to whom everything is accessible, and many of my friends and teachers, though well-meaning, didn’t always understand how to accommodate me and ensure I was included.

 The problems I’ve faced as a hard-of-hearing student are only the tip of the iceberg when it comes to accessibility issues for the Deaf.
-Because I can use and understand oral English, I can interact easily with hearing people.
-Though there are some strategies the Deaf can learn to interact with oral language users, such as lip reading, speech therapy, and cued speech, these are not languages in and of themselves, and they are not always effective—an experienced lip reader, for example, may still only catch 40% of what is being said, and cued speech is not widely known and used.
+Because I can use and understand oral English, I can interact fairly easily with hearing people.
+Though there are some strategies the Deaf can learn to interact with oral language users, such as lip reading, speech therapy and cued speech, these are not languages in and of themselves, and they are not always effective—an experienced lip reader, for example, may still only catch 40% of what is being said, and cued speech is not widely known and used.
 It’s because of this that Sign Language is one of the best options for the Deaf.

-In America, the Deaf use American Sign Language, or ASL.
+In America, many Deaf people use American Sign Language, or ASL.
 Just like spoken languages, there are many different sign languages, and each one has its own grammatical structure, vocabulary, and regional dialects.
 Everyone deserves language, whether they are hearing or not, and Sign Languages allow the Deaf to fully communicate in ways spoken language often cannot.

 One of the greatest barriers to accessibility for the Deaf is the lack of ASL education and cultural knowledge in the United States.
 Imagine boarding a plane and missing out on vital safety information, or being unable to communicate with paramedics during a medical emergency.
 Or, imagine being unable to communicate with a police officer who doesn’t understand your culture, needs, or language—will she know that you’re not disobeying orders, and that you need your hands to talk?
 These are some of the very real challenges that ASL users face, in addition to general inconveniences, social isolation, and educational or occupational barriers.